bercik/VolumeController/README.md

 # Installing android application
 For now you can just open whole android project in android studio, attach your phone via USB cable and run application.

+# Connectiong android to PC
+The last thing you need to do is set good ip address of your PC on android phone.
+To check your ip address open terminal and type in:
+`ifconfig`
+Then search for eth0 and inet address is your local ip address.
+Now in android application go to settings and change ip address to this.